BT Global Services: Acquisitions

+Consolidation

+On 16 December 2022, BT announced the merger of Global with Enterprise to form a new division, BT Business, in an effort to save £100 million annually by the end of FY 2025-26.
+The new division was to be led by Bas Burger.

 Customers

 In 2005, Global won a multi-year worldwide outsourcing contract to provide communication and IT services to FIAT in a deal worth €450 million (£303 million) over five years across 40 countries.
 BT also acquired Fiat's subsidiary, Atlanet for €80 million which provides domestic telecoms services to Fiat and other business customers across Italy.
 In 2006, Atlanet was merged with Albacom to form BT Italia.

 In 2006, Global agreed a £100 million seven-year worldwide outsourcing contract to provide communication and IT services to PepsiCo, across their 900 locations in more than 60 countries as well as upgrading their network infrastructure.

 In 2008, Global agreed a $650 million (£332 million) five-year worldwide outsourcing contract to provide communication and IT services to Procter & Gamble, across more than 1,100 locations in more than 80 countries.

 In January 2016, Global agreed a £100 million seven-year contract with the BBC to provide its broadcast network from April 2017, when it finishes its remaining contract with Vodafone UK via Atos.
-The deal will see the BBC move to a new, state-of-the-art network that will link all BBC UK sites, including 21 broadcasting centres and local radio stations, as well as connecting to the main overseas bureaux and partners for playout of the BBC’s TV channels.
+The deal will see the BBC move to a new, state-of-the-art network that will link all BBC UK sites, including 21 broadcasting centres and local radio stations, as well as connecting to the main overseas bureaux and partners for playout of the BBC's TV channels.
 It will carry all video, audio and data traffic, as well as fixed-line telephony, ISDN and broadband services.

-On 10 February 2016, Global announced it has been awarded a five-year contract worth more than £9 million, to deliver computer and data centre services to Bromley London Borough Council.
+On 10 February 2016, Global announced it has been awarded a five-year contract worth more than £9 million, to deliver computer and data center services to Bromley London Borough Council.
 The contract was won by BT as part of a pan-London framework agreement for information and communications technology (ICT) services set up by Westminster City Council, the Royal Borough of Kensington and Chelsea and Hammersmith and Fulham councils.

 Global also manages the global networked IT estates for Komatsu and Randstad NV.

-In January 2019 BT became the first international group to receive two national telecoms licences from China’s Ministry of Industry and Information Technology which will enable it to sell services direct to Chinese customers.
+In January 2019, BT became the first international group to receive two national telecoms licences from China's Ministry of Industry and Information Technology which will enable it to sell services direct to Chinese customers.